TheOtherRolesAU/TheOtherRoles/README.md

 ## Medium
 ### **Team: Crewmates**

 The medium is a crewmate who can ask the souls of dead players for information.
-Like the Seer, it sees the places where the players have died (after the next meeting) and can question them.
-It then gets random information about the soul or the killer in the chat.
+Like the Seer, the medium will see the souls of the players who have died (after the next meeting) and can question them.
+They then gets random information about the soul or the killer in the chat.
 The souls only stay for one round, i.e. until the next meeting.
-Depending on the options, the souls can only be questioned once and then disappear.\
+Depending on the options, the souls can only be questioned once and then disappear.

-Questions:
-What is your Role?
-What is your killer's color type?
+\
+**Questions:**
+The souls will always prefer to answer with the role specific information first!

+**Role specific:**
+- Sheriff suicide: "Yikes, that Sheriff shot backfired."
+- Thief suicide: "I tried to steal the gun from their pocket, but they were just happy to see me."
+- Active Lover dies: "I wanted to get out of this toxic relationship anyways."
+- Passiv Lover suicide: "The love of my life died, thus with a kiss I die."
+- Lawyer client kills Lawyer: "My client killed me.
+Do I still get paid?"
+- Teamkill Jackal/Sidekick: "First they sidekicked me, then they killed me...
+BUT WHY?"
+- Teamkill Impostor: "I guess they confused me for the Spy, is there even one?"
+- Submerged o2-Kill: "Do I really need that mask for breathing?"
+- Warlock self kill: "MAYBE I cursed the person next to me and killed myself.
+Oops."
+- Vulture/Cleaner eats/cleans body: "Is my dead body some kind of art now or... aaand it's gone."

+**Else random:**
+- "I'm not sure, but I guess a darker/lighter color killed me."
+- "If I counted correctly, then I died x seconds before the meeting started."
+- "If my role hasn't been saved, there's no (role) in the game anymore."
+- "It seems like my killer was the (role)."

+**Chance That The Answer Contains Additional Information:**
-When did you die?
+- When you asked, x killer(s) was/were still alive.
-What is your killers role?
+- When you asked, x player(s) who can use vents was/were still alive.
+- When you asked, x player(s) who is/are neutral but cannot kill was/were still alive.

 ### Game Options
 | Name | Description